How To Do an Irish Accent and Speak English Like the Irish

 English grammar is pretty consistent, but the standard spoken form in Ireland takes on a life of its own.

-Another interesting influence from Irish is its absolute lack of the words yes or no, so when our ancestors were speaking English as a second language, they would translate how they would use such words originally in Irish.
+Another interesting influence from Irish is its absolute lack of the words yes or no. When our ancestors were speaking English as a second language, they would translate affirmative or negative sentences from how they would say them in Irish.

 Yes you read that right: amn't.
 This is one I'm surprised other English speakers don't use!
 You say isn't, don't, aren't… It's logical if you ask me!

 (This also happens in other languages, like Thai for example.)

 Also, come on rest-of-the-English-speaking-world.
 A single word for both singular and plural “you”??
 What were yee thinking??

 We can say yee, yez, or even yous (depending on the part of the country).